LinaDongXMU/FGNN/README.md

 # FGNN: A scoring function tp predict the binding affinity of protein-ligand complexes

-The work has been submitted to JCIM.
+The work has been submitted.

 And the tittle of the work is "Reliable prediction of the binding affinity of protein-ligand complexes with fusion of graph neural networks and 3D structure-based complex graph".